 The lid won’t come off

 Otherwise, the lid probably won’t come off because the steam release button is stuck.
 If you’re sure all of the pressure has been released from the pot, use a spoon handle and tap the button beside the release valve.
-The lid will only open if this button is pushed down.

 I added liquid like I was told, but things went wrong

 When an Instant Pot recipe calls for “liquid,” it’s being very specific, especially when it comes to pressure cooking.
 This needs to be a true liquid, usually water or chicken/vegetable stock, but some recipes call for anything from juice to beer.
 You cannot use a sauce or a liquid with any thickeners (such as starches), which won’t add enough of the needed pure liquid to the mix — something that’s needed to create steam.
 Doing so results in burnt foods and other problems.
-Pressure-cooked meals will require at least one cup of liquid to work properly.
+Pressure-cooked meals usually require at least one cup of liquid to work properly.
 Instant Pots will often warn you if they sense a lack of liquid, but it pays to understand what the recipe requires.
 Add sauces and thickeners after the cooking is completed.

 The Instant Pot display won’t turn on